 Here’s how to use tea tree oil to treat yeast infection

-- Mix the first two oil (tea tree and lavender oil ) then top it up with some few drops of distilled water.
+- Mix the first two oil (tea tree and lavender oil ) then top it up with a few drops of distilled water.

 2. To treat chickenpox

 Chickenpox, being a viral disease can be very painful and troublesome.
-To think of it that it causes itchy and leaves the bearer with a blister-like rash is heart wrecking.
+To think of it that it causes itch and leaves the bearer with a blister-like rash is heart wrecking.

 Here’s how to use tea tree oil to treat chickenpox

-- Add some few drops of tea tree oil to one (1) tablespoon full of olive oil.2.
+- Add a few drops of tea tree oil to one (1) tablespoon full of olive oil.2.
 Using a cotton swab, apply the mixture 2-3 times in a day.

 3. Use to treat athlete’s foot

-Research has shown that they are 1.5 million people suffering from athlete foot per year in Nigeria. ( that’s huge if you ask me)
+Research has shown that they are 1.5 million people suffering from athlete’s foot per year in Nigeria. ( that’s huge if you ask me)

-Athlete’s foot is a fungal infection that is spread quickly and begins predominantly between toes.
+An athlete’s foot is a fungal infection that is spread quickly and begins predominantly between the toes.

-Here’s how to use tea tree oil to treat athlete foot
+Here’s how to use tea tree oil to treat athlete’s foot

-- Add some few drops of Melaleuca Oil to 1 tablespoon full of witch hazel
+- Add a few drops of Melaleuca Oil to 1 tablespoon full of witch hazel

 - Apply the mixture using cotton wool on the affected area 3 times a day. ( morning, afternoon, evening)